A Closer Look At Nikki Bella, John Cena’s New Fiancee

 “Even as I started to walk down the aisle, I knew, ‘This is a huge mistake, how can I get out of it,’ and I couldn’t.”

 Bella recalled feeling ashamed over her first marriage and originally said nothing to her family about it.
-She even kept quiet about her first marriage when she began dating John Cena, although once Nikki Bella did tell him John was absolutely gentlemanly and told Nikki that anything she did before the couple were dating didn’t bother him in the least.
+She even kept quiet about her first marriage when she began dating John Cena, although once Nikki Bella did tell him, John was absolutely gentlemanly and told Nikki that anything she did before the couple were dating didn’t bother him in the least.

 “I don’t care.
 What you did before you met me is what you did before you met me.
 I don’t need to know everything about you.”